 This video game has been described as an "introduction to horror", containing images and details that some children may find disturbing.
 Frightening themes are paired with child-friendly items which may be especially upsetting to children who have not yet developed the resilience to deal with such content.
 It is important to note this game is not age-restricted but carries with it risks including anxiety, stress, intrusive thoughts and new fears.

-This new piece of software learns to imitate its user, aiming to produce more rewarding interaction.
+This new AI companion app learns to imitate its user, aiming to produce more rewarding interaction.
 The more a person talks to their Replika, the more it sounds and thinks like them.
 An advanced chatbot, constantly reflecting someone’s own thoughts back at them, could create a personal echo chamber where even extreme or distasteful opinions become normalised.
-As the National Online Safety guide discovers, that’s not the only possible threat posed by the AI companion app, read the guide to catch up on the most recent online safety developments.

 This messaging app allows users to connect and communicate with other users.
 It uses a 'Tinder' style swipe method for browsing profiles and accepting or declining them.
 Once two users have accepted each other they can communicate and play games online together.
 Wink allows children to share photos, personal information and their location - this causes significant cause for concern.
 Grooming and inappropriate content are serious risks.
-The app has an age rating of 13+, further details are available on the National Online Safety website.
+The app has an age rating of 13+.

 Phone scams are a common form of cyber-attack where fraudsters engage directly with their intended victim through their smartphone.
 As our phones carry so many sensitive (and therefore potentially valuable) details about us, it’s vital that we are alert to the tactics that scammers use to get access to user accounts, personal data and private information for financial gain.
-In the National Online Safety guide, you can find tips on a number of potential risks such as sim hacking, smishing and impersonation.
+Potential risks include sim hacking, smishing and impersonation.

 This subscription-based streaming service is designed to be family friendly, with content restricted to PG and 12a.
 It can be streamed on most devices and features a huge library of classic Disney titles.
 In the free National Online Safety guide you will find tips on a number of potential risks, such as hackers, age-inappropriate content and outdated cultural depictions.